sl-design-system/components/website/src/categories/components/form-field/usage.md

 ## Layout

 A form field always has a vertical layout.
-The label is always at the top, followed by the optional hint, the form control itself and at the bottom any error messages.
+The label is always at the top, followed by the form control itself, and at the bottom an optional hint or error message, depending on the state of the component.

 </section>